 What about a febrile seizure?

-This is a sensitive topic as a parents' fear of this benign condition overrides reasonable discussion.
+This is a sensitive topic as a parents' fear this the most.
 The assumption is one will have a seizure if the temperature gets to high, but a febrile seizure is not directly associated with a high fever.
 Ninety five percent of children tolerate high fevers without experiencing a febrile seizure, in many circumstances the seizure is triggered at lower temperatures.
 Patients with a history of febrile seizures follow a prophylactic approach by administering antipyretics as soon as a fever presents, yet there is no evidence to suggest that this protocol will prevent subsequent episodes:

 "Several randomized, placebo-controlled trials on children at risk of Febrile seizure (FS) found no evidence that the antipyretic paracetamol or ibuprofen, with or without diazepam, was effective in preventing FS during subsequent febrile episodes.
 Furthermore, numerous studies show that a temperature > 40 °C is associated with decreased incidence of recurrence while children who develop seizures with lower degrees of fever have lower seizure threshold and therefore high recurrence rate of FS.
 Thus, a high temperature at the onset of FS is a useful predictor of non-recurrence.
 Furthermore, a Cochrane review concluded that the evidence that paracetamol has a superior effect than placebo is insufficient."(2)